 - On forfeiture by a pledge or by a Gazetted Officer

-- In case of joint holders, on death of the holder or any of the holders
+- Upon the death of the KVP holder or any of the holders in the case of joint KVPs

 How to Transfer Kisan Vikas Patra Account?